HumanCompatibleAI/imitation/docs/experts/loading-experts.rst

 In the :doc:`../getting-started/first-steps` tutorial, we first trained an expert and then imitate it's behavior using :doc:`../algorithms/bc`.
-In practice, you want to load a pre-trained policy for performance reasons.
+In practice, you may want to load a pre-trained policy for performance reasons.

-The python interface provides a :func:`~imitation.policies.serialize.load_policy` function to which you pass a `policy type` and any extra kwargs to pass to the corresponding policy loader.
+The Python interface provides a :func:`~imitation.policies.serialize.load_policy` function to which you pass a `policy_type` and any extra kwargs to pass to the corresponding policy loader.

 While using the CLI interface, you set the `expert.policy_type` and